theodo-group/LLPhant/README.md

 $response = $chat->generateText('what is one + one ?'); // will return "ok"
 ```

-### Function
+## Tools

 This feature is amazing.

-OpenAI has refined its model to determine whether a function should be invoked.
+OpenAI has refined its model to determine whether tools should be invoked.
-To utilize this, simply send a description of the function to OpenAI, either as a single prompt or within a broader conversation.
+To utilize this, simply send a description of the available tools to OpenAI,
+either as a single prompt or within a broader conversation.

-In response, the model will provide the function name along with the parameter values, if it deems the function should be called.
+In the response, the model will provide the called tools names along with the parameter values,
+if it deems the one or more tools should be called.

 One potential application is to ascertain if a user has additional queries during a support interaction.
 Even more impressively, it can automate actions based on user inquiries.